-The MVC processing facility has a nominal capacity of 185,000 tonnes per day and consists of grinding and flotation plants to recover copper and molybdenum concentrates.
-Once the tailings have been reprocessed by MVC, they are returned to the DET tailings launder and deposited into DET's Carén tailings deposit located approximately 50 km to the west of the MVC site.
-In 2016 MVC processed 62.7 million tonnes of tailings and produced 56.8 million pounds of copper.
+The MVC processing facility has a nominal capacity of 185,000 tpd and consists of grinding and flotation plants to recover copper and molybdenum concentrates.
+Once the tailings have been reprocessed by MVC, they are returned to the DET tailings channel and deposited into DET's Carén tailings deposit located approximately 50 km to the west of the MVC site.